 As many of us know, there are many benefits of foam rolling for your body and muscles.
-It can help to maintain healthy muscles and muscle motion, but are there any other benefits of foam rolling.
-Lately, there has been talk about the benefits of using a foam roller for cellulite.
-What about this then, can a foam rolling help with cellulite?
+It can help to maintain healthy muscles and muscle motion.
+But are there any other benefits to foam rolling?

 What is cellulite?

 Cellulite appears in most people, more commonly women, and is completely harmless.
 Cellulite is a harmless skin condition that commonly appears as bumpy dimpled skin on the body.
 There is no real cause as to why most of us have it; it could be genetics, due to age, or even diet related.

 It can be frustrating to have but the fact is the majority of adults, particularly women, have it so it’s completely normal!
 Realistically, you can’t completely get rid of cellulite all together but there are things you can do to minimise the appearance if it’s really getting you down.

 When combined with a good diet and regular cardio, strength training can be really effective for minimising the appearance of cellulite.
 Exercise can reduce body fat and tone muscle, which could help erase some of those dimples.

 Try reverse lunges or curtsy lunges to target the back of the thighs and glutes.
 Also, make sure that you’re using an appropriate weight in the form of a barbell, dumbbells, or a kettlebell.
 Weighted squats are also an effective exercise to tone up and potentially ease the appearance of cellulite.